 Another cool Colfax rock venue, the Bluebird is a favorite among in-the-know Denver music fans.
 From the stylish marquee outside to the laid-back ambiance inside, the 1913-built theater inspires musicians to give their best performances.
 The theater is laid out in tiers with an above-it-all balcony overlooking the entire space.

 Denver Day of Rock

-On Saturday, May 24, 2014, Downtown Denver will be transformed into a massive free rock concert when 25 bands take to five stages for the fifth annual Denver Day of Rock.
-The performance areas will be along the 16th Street Mall, Denver's mile-long pedestrian promenade, making it easy to roam from act to act.
-Food and beverage booths will be set up throughout downtown for the event (which benefits Concerts For Kids, a Denver charity), with free music rocking the city from 2:30 to 9:30 p.m.
+Each May, Downtown Denver is is transformed into a massive free rock concert where 25 bands take to five stages for the annual Denver Day of Rock.
+The performance areas are along the 16th Street Mall, Denver's mile-long pedestrian promenade, making it easy to roam from act to act.
+Food and beverage booths are set up throughout downtown for the event (which benefits Concerts For Kids, a Denver charity), with free music rocking the city well into the night.
+The 2015 event takes place on May 23rd.

 Denver Post Underground Music Showcase

 Denver's very own version of Austin's South By Southwest Music Festival (SXSW), the Underground Music Showcase takes over the streets and stages of South Broadway for a multi-night extravaganza featuring the cream of Denver's underground music scene.
 This year, 250-300 local and national bands will play in 25-30 venues for more than 5,000 music lovers over four days and nights.
 Live music fans can stroll from club to club, from stage to stage, catching the city's rising stars before the rest of the world hears about them.
 The 2015 event takes place July 23-26.